 - Bell pepper- The yellow-colored bell pepper adds bold flavor and color to this recipe.
 You may use any variety of bell peppers.

-- Coconut Milk-Coconut milk imparts a creamy, tropical richness to the dish, creating a luscious texture and flavor.
+- Coconut Milk-Coconut milk imparts a creamy texture to the rice.
 If you don't have coconut milk, you may use coconut milk powder, coconut cream, or freshly grated white coconut.

 - Ghee-Ghee, a clarified butter, is used for sautéing and brings a rich, buttery taste to the rice.
-If you wish to make vegan pumpkin rice, you may subs ghee with any vegetable oil, olive oil, or butter.
-I personally prefer Ghee/oil over butter when making rice.
+If you wish to make vegan pumpkin rice, you may swap ghee with any vegetable oil, olive oil, or butter.
+I prefer Ghee/oil over butter when making rice.

 - Green Chili- I love the spicy kick green chili adds.
 My version of spicy need not match yours.
 Start with small quantities and adjust the heat as per your preference.